birdherd07/p1-PACMAN/README.md

     - set_target(): Compute path to target pellet
     - step(): Move one cell along the path

-class Ghost:
+class GhostAgent:
    - class GhostState(Enum): Defines the two possible ghost states
-   - class GhostActions(Enum): Defintes the two possible ghost actions
+   - class GhostAction(Enum): Defintes the two types of ghost actions
-   - class RandomGhost(Ghost): A type of Ghost that moves randomly
+   - class RandomGhost(Ghost): A type of Ghost that keeps moving in one direction until blocked, then turns randomly.
    - class ChaseGhost(Ghost): A type of Ghost that chases or intercepts Pac-man depending on state
     - __init__(): Initialize with name, starting position and maze
     - _get_state(): Update and return the current state
-    - intercept_positions(): Return valid positions that are ahead of pac-man for ChaseGhosts
+    - intercept_positions(): Return a list of valid positions to pac-man or two spaces ahead in any direction
     - find_path(): A* algorithm
-    - score_actions(): Given the state, return the best action
+    - performance_measure(): Score the available paths based on length
-    - choose_best_action(): Get the state and possible actions, then execute the best scored action or pick a random action
+    - pick_action(): Get the percept, state and rule-based action, execute the best scored action

 class Level:
     - __init__(): Initialize maze layout and tile sprites for display